Turner–Climax Border Crossing: Canadian side

-Near to the present customs office were the locations of the former settlement of Treelon and the place where the Harlem Trail, which led to Harlem, Montana, crossed the boundary.
+Near to the present customs office were the locations of the former settlement of Treelon, in the Rural Municipality of Lone Tree No. 18, and the place where the Harlem Trail, which led to Harlem, Montana, crossed the boundary.
 On past occasions, the border crossing was known as Harlem Trail or Treelon.
 In earlier times, a police officer and customs officer were stationed at the border.
 In 1914, J. Gillespie was the first regular customs officer.
 The station closed in 1918.

 In 1926, an office was established at Climax.
 Duncan McIntosh, who had set up the West Poplar River office in 1918, was the first customs officer.
 In 1935, the office moved to Treelon.
 Anyone passing through during the night would knock on the bedroom window for attention.

 US side

 In 1935, Hole Bros.
 Refinery of Montana installed a bulk fuel station at the border.
 Although, Canada cooperated by relocating its border station, the US did not, requiring drivers to travel 10 miles south to Turner to complete customs paperwork.
 After lobbying, the company was permitted to extend a pipeline across the border to resolve the situation.
 The US did not move the customs offices to the border until some time after 1939.

 Efforts to expand the operating hours over the years have been unsuccessful.
+In 2023 the station was closed to US citizens crossing on Saturday and Sunday.